 Peach pie is a summertime favorite, packed with sweet, fresh peaches and wrapped in a delicious, flaky crust.
-Get ready for a peach flavor explosion!
+Get ready for a peach flavor explosion in every bite!

 Fresh peaches are one of my favorite summer fruits to eat and bake with.
 While peaches are available year round in grocery stores, there’s something extra juicy and special about home or farm grown local peaches that just cannot be beat.
 Peaches are sweet, and slightly tart, making them the perfect pie filling star.